-- Wear enclosed footwear, always - Wear appropriate clothing - Use equipment only after they have been trained and deemed competent - Refrain from eating or drinking in studio spaces - Refrain from smoking / vaping in the building at any time - Minimise risk to themselves and others by applying relevant WH&S practices.
+- Wear enclosed footwear, always - Wear appropriate clothing - Use equipment only after they have been trained and deemed competent - Refrain from eating or drinking in studio spaces - Refrain from smoking in the building at any time - Minimise risk to themselves and others by applying...

-Apply good housekeeping practices to minimise risk in studio/workplace areas.
+Good housekeeping practices that are important to minimise risk in studio/workplace areas.
 Students need to: